simbo1905/thinbus-srp-js/README.md

 Version 1.3.0

 1. Fix to issue #3 that Java generated verifiers (e.g. your server generates temporary passwords for users) had a 6% chance of not working with the JavaScript code.
 This release changes the computation of `x` on the browser to drop leading zeros to be consistent with the Java.
-Unfortunately this means that there is a 6% chance that any users who generated verifiers using the browser on prior release will no longer be able to login.
+Unfortunately this means that there is a 6% chance that any users who generated verifiers using the browser using a prior release will no longer be able to login.
 They will have to use your password reset logic to set a fresh verifier using the latest JavaScript code.

 Version 1.2.1